KevinPike/cododemo/CoreOS.md

 ```

 The [user-data](https://github.com/coreos/coreos-vagrant/blob/master/user-data.sample) is a little tricky.
 The file is modelled a after the cloud-config file.

+"CoreOS allows you to declaratively customize various OS-level items, such as network configuration, user accounts, and systemd units."

 The first thing you need is key for ETCD so that the cluster can identify itself as part of the cluster.
 Each core instance of etcd uses this to identify the cluster. (if you ```vagrant destroy``` the cluster you need a ```new``` key)